 White carpets of cotton-grass on the boggy fell plateaux, heavy with soft white seed heads, will be a glorious sight; the fluffy ‘flower’ heads look like cotton wool balls blowing in the warm breeze.
 This sedge’s soft fibres were once used for stuffing mattresses and pillows, and in the First World War it was harvested with sphagnum moss to make wound dressings.
 Look out for it growing on the moor tops in wet, peaty, blanket bog conditions.
 Blakey Ridge between Hutton le Hole and the Lion Inn is a good place, looking west toward Farndale.

 At the National Trust managed Bridestones, stroll through the wildflower meadows at Dovedale along the route of the Bridestones Trail and you’ll also see a fine example of an ancient Sessile Oak wood.
 Alternatively pay a visit to Duncombe Park National Nature Reserve, near Helmsley, home to many gnarled trunks of ancient and veteran trees.
 It includes the most important northerly lowland pasture oak woodland in England.
 Find a giant specimen and give it a hug!

 Also look out for:

-- Badgers and go badger watching in Cropton Forest at a purpose built hide, as the families go foraging and the cubs play boisterously.
-Join the organised watch from mid-May until mid-August.
-Please call 01723 367864 for more information.
+- Badgers and go badger watching in North York Moors forests at a brand new purpose built hide, as the families go foraging and the cubs play boisterously.
+Join the organised watch from May until September.
+Please contact Hidden Horizons for more information.

 - The heady rich scent of lavender which will be filling the air now at lavender farms, along with bees and butterflies, hungry for nectar supplied by the beautiful flowers.
 As harvesting gets underway towards the end of the month, see Wolds Way Lavender’s wood fired distillery, the only one in the country.